 In her female form, gentle and forgiving Mawu is said to create human souls and their destinies.
 And the fierce and disciplinary male form of Lisa complements her actions and provides humans with tools.

-Best selfie spot: You’ll find plenty of statues and depictions of Mawu-Lisa in Abomey, Benin
+Best selfie spot: Search out statues and depictions of Mawu-Lisa in Abomey, Benin

 If you’ve ever been through a rough breakup and continued shining brightly, check out the Shinto deity, Amaterasu-ōmikami.
 As goddess of the sun and the universe, she was given domain as ruler of the High Plains of Heaven.
 Her husband was ruler of the night.
 But after he killed the goddess of food, Amaterasu declared him an evil god and split up with him, thus separating day from night.
 Until the end of World War II the goddess was considered by the Japanese government a direct ancestor of the Imperial family.
 Her relics remain the Three Sacred Treasures of Japan.